 The managed APIs that constitute a DDEX provider fall broadly into three categories:

 Connection support provides a way to specify connection information, including data source and connection string.
 This can be done either programmatically, if the connection information is known, or by using connection UI to prompt the user for the required connection information.
 Optionally, a DDEX provider can expose a connection control that is hosted in the Visual Studio connection dialog box.

 Using a data object support XML file, a DDEX provider defines data objects exposed by the data provider for a given data source.
 It also defines the object hierarchy, or object model, for these objects.

-The Visual Studio metadata engine maintains a library of strongly typed classes that allow it to recognize generic data-source object like tables, views, and stored procedures, as well as generic object properties, all of which it reduces to concepts.
-The data object definitions provided in your XML file allows you to map object types supported by your data provider to one of these generic concepts that are recognized by the metadata engine.
+The Visual Studio metadata engine maintains a library of strongly typed classes that allow it to recognize generic data-source object like tables, views, and stored procedures, as well as generic object properties, all of which it reduces to mapped types.
+The data object definitions provided in your XML file allow you to map object types supported by your data provider to one of these generic types that are recognized by the metadata engine.

-In addition to defining object types and mapping them to generic concepts, your data object support schema must also specify the following:
+In addition to defining object types and mapping them to generic types, your data object support schema must also specify the following:

-How to enumerate objects of specified type, which is does by specifying a handler that is called when enumerating object is required.
+How to enumerate objects of specified type, which is done by specifying a handler that is called when enumerating object is required.

 How to retrieve metadata object metadata, such as object identifier or object properties.

 How to construct a clipboard object in cases where a copy operation is performed on an object of the specified type.
 Visual Studio data designers use the Data Source Reference (DSRef) clipboard format.
 Objects that support DSRef can be dragged-and-dropped onto Visual Studio data designers.

 For more information about data object support, see DDEX Data Object Support.